neighbourhoodie/poppler-ci/README.md

 - A server, and ssh with root access to it
 - A domain name set up to point to the server's IP address
+- An email address where Certbot can send emails to
 - The ability to git clone this repo onto the server, or get it there some other way
 - Be able to install on the server: